imurray/redirectify/README.md

   handling of sites that don't work as intended in Chrome yet.

 Pull requests providing new rules, fixes, or improvements are welcome, as are github issues (include example URLs demonstrating what you want).
+Although experience suggests I might take ages to look at them; sorry.
 If proposing code, please check both of the following in both Firefox and Chrome:

 * Requests for PDFs from external sites or the location bar are redirected.